DerelictOrg/DerelictOgg/README.md

 DerelictOgg
 ==========

-A dynamic binding to [libogg][1] versions 1.3.0 and 1.3.1 for the D Programming Language.
+A dynamic binding to [libogg][1] version 1.3 for the D Programming Language.

-Please see the pages [Building and Linking Derelict][2] and [Using Derelict][3], in the Derelict documentation, for information on how to build DerelictOgg and load libogg at run time.
+Please see the [Derelict documentation][2], for information on how to build DerelictOgg and load libogg at run time.
 In the meantime, here's some sample code.

 ```D
 import derelict.ogg.ogg;